Nikolai Titkov

-Nikolai Dmitriyevich Titkov (Никола́й Дми́триевич Титко́в; born 18 August 2000) is a Russian football player who plays as a central midfielder for Baltika Kaliningrad.
+Nikolai Dmitriyevich Titkov (Никола́й Дми́триевич Титко́в; born 18 August 2000) is a Russian football player who plays as a central midfielder for Lokomotiv Moscow.

 Club career

 Titkov made his debut in the Russian Professional Football League for Kazanka Moscow on 17 July 2019 in a game against Kolomna.

 He made his debut for the senior squad of Lokomotiv Moscow on 25 September 2019 in a Russian Cup game against Baltika Kaliningrad.

 He made his Russian Premier League debut for Lokomotiv on 5 December 2020 in a game against Rubin Kazan, he substituted Vitaly Lisakovich in the 90th minute of the game.

 On 19 June 2021, Titkov joined Orenburg on loan.
 On 16 June 2022, Titkov returned to Orenburg, again on loan.
 On 22 June 2023, the loan was extended for another season, with an option to buy.

 On 19 June 2024, Titkov moved on a new loan to Baltika Kaliningrad.
 On 11 July 2025, Titkov returned to Baltika on a permanent basis and signed a three-year contract with the club.

+On 10 September 2026, Titkov returned to Lokomotiv Moscow with a contract until June 2029.